ionic-team/ionic-site/docs/guide/publishing.md

 When you are ready, upload the APK for the release build and publish the listing.
 Be patient and your hard work should be live in the wild!

 <!--[Chapter 6: Closing Thoughts](closing.html)-->

+## Updating your App

+As you develop your app, you'll want to update it periodically.

+In order for the Google Play Store to accept updated APKs, you'll need to edit the `platforms/android/AndroidManifest.xml` file to increment the `android:versionCode` value.